farisahamadh/pg-ha-dcs/README.md

 Patroni configuration is stored in the DCS (Distributed Configuration Store), etcd in this case and these options are set in DCS at any time.

-Time to Live(ttl) is defined as 30 seconds. ie, if primary is not reachable for 30 seconds DCS will elect a new leader node(master)
+Time to Live(ttl) is defined as 30 seconds. ie, CS will elect a new leader node(master)if primary is not reachable for 30 seconds.

 Complete list of parameters and files used in this setup are as follows.</br>
 pgvm1: [/etc/patroni.yml](https://github.com/farisahamadh/pgsql-ha/blob/main/config/pgvm1/patroni.yml)</br>